 After all the candy bars and pinball machines have lost their shine, there's really just two ways that a company shows its appreciation for productivity: compensation, and title.
 Providing your star with the title they've earned shows that you're willing to publicly declare your satisfaction with their work; compensating accordingly shows you're not just talking the talk.

-4. Pretend Executive-Level Dilemmas Are Relevant to Their Daily Lives.
+4. Actually believe that Executive-Level Dilemmas Are Relevant to Their Daily Lives.

 There's very little decision-making at the top of the food chain that ultimately affects the daily activities or pain points of your staff.
 Represent your team with the execs as they talk about mission statements and five year visions; but make sure you spend more of your time listening to the things that actually help or hinder daily production.